mortizm1988/lecture_financial_statements_analysis/topic_3_investing.md

 Basic definition:
 - Inventory: goods held for sale in the ordinary course of business or goods that will be used in the production of goods to be sold
 - Valuation of inventories affects both current assets and cost of goods sold (COGS)
-  1. First it affects current assets: inventory is reported at its cost
+  1. First it affects current assets: inventory is reported at its historical acquisition cost
   2. Then, as the inventory is sold, these costs are removed from the balance sheet and flow to the income statement as COGS

 ---
 ## 3.1 Inventory methods
-- Assume that the following reflects the inventory records of a company:
+Assume that the following reflects the inventory records of a company:

 |Date|Units|Unit Cost|Total Cost|
 |---|---|---|---|